 Folding paper cranes is done in memory of the children killed by the Hiroshima and Nagasaki bombs because of the story of Sadako, a Japanese girl who was just two years old, living in Hiroshima when the atom bomb was dropped.
 Sadako later developed leukemia and while in hospital heard the legend that anyone who folded 1000 paper cranes would have their wish granted.
 Wishing for peace Sadako set out to fold One Thousand Paper Cranes before she died aged 12.
 There is a statue of Sadako holding a golden crane stands in the Hiroshima Peace Memorial Park.

 The atomic bomb dropped in Hiroshima on 6 August 1945 killed 140,000 citizens by the end of the year.
 Currently each nuclear warhead held by the UK is considered eight times more powerful than the one dropped in Hiroshima.
 If it is simply multiplied by eight, 1.12 million more than one fifth of the Scottish population would be dead.
 Later this year it is planned that the British government will renew Trident, the Britain’s nuclear weapons system, costing £182bn.
 Currently Britain holds four nuclear submarines and 215 nuclear warheads.
 Faslane, near Glasgow, is home to such nuclear weapons in the UK.

 Organise a Workshop

-25 Nicolson Square, Edinburgh EH8 9BX
+Edinburgh Peace and Justice Centre, City of Edinburgh Methodist Church, 25 Nicolson Square, Edinburgh EH8 9BX